Is Tijuana worth visiting?

 2. Don’t go to unfamiliar areas

 While places like Avenida Revolucion, Zona Rio, and Playas de Tijuana are mostly safe for tourists and have plenty of police, you should stay away from parts of town that are off the beaten track.
+Many neighborhoods away from the center of Tijuana have high crime, and unless you are going there with a local, you could be an easy target for criminals.

-3. Be aware of your surroundings
+3. Always be aware of your surroundings

-Petty crimes like purse snatching and pickpocketing can occur in busy parts of Tijuana, where criminals often walk in the crowds trying to get what they can.
+Tijuana is a city where you should always be aware of what’s going on around you.
+Petty crimes like purse snatching and pickpocketing can occur in busy parts of Tijuana, where criminals often walk in the crowds trying to get whatever they can.
+Get an anti-theft purse, don’t show off your expensive camera or phone, and dress in plain clothes to blend in with the crowd.

 4. Don’t accept food and drinks from strangers